How to go whoring in Madrid – Spain is different!

 “Yes, prostitutes.
 Putas.
 Bitches.”

-“A better word would actually be whores.”
+“A better word might actually be hookers.”

 Later in the day, I’m at my other job.
-I’m talking to a coworker, a Spanish-American guy in his 40s, about the whole thing.
+I’m talking to a coworker, a guy in his 40s, about the whole thing.

 “I guess it might be normal for Spanish guys to go whoring, but what’s shocking to me is that they talk about it!
 Like it’s any other hobby, or something mundane like going to the dentist.”